Comparison of Nazism and Stalinism: Biopolitics, eugenics, and social engineering

 Among the other authors contributing to the volume edited by Geyer and Fitzpatrick, David L. Hoffmann and Annette Timm discuss biopolitics and the pro-natalist policies of the Nazi and Stalinist regimes.
-Both governments were highly concerned over low fertility rates in their respective populations and applied extensive and intrusive social engineering techniques to increase births.
+Both governments were to some extent, sincerely concerned over low fertility rates in their respective populations and applied extensive and intrusive social engineering techniques to increase births.
 Reproductive policies in the Soviet Union and Nazi Germany were administered through their health care systems.
 Both regimes saw health care as a key pillar to their designs to develop a new society.
 While the Soviet Union had to design a public health care system from scratch, Nazi Germany built upon Germany's pre-existing public health care system that existed since 1883, when Otto von Bismarck's legislation had created the world's first national public health care program.
-The Nazis centralized the German health care system in order to enforce Nazi ideological components upon it.
+The Nazis centralised the German health care system in order to enforce Nazi ideological components upon it.
 They replaced existing voluntary and government welfare agencies with new ones devoted to racial hygiene and other components of Nazi ideology.

 The Nazi and Stalinist attempt to control family size was not unique.
 Many other European states practised eugenics at this time (including most of the Allies), and the Stalinist and Nazi ideals were vastly different.
 They had more in common with third parties than with each other, as Nazi Germany's policies were somewhat similar to those in Scandinavia at the time.
 In contrast, the Soviet Union's policies resembled those in Catholic countries.
-The common point between Nazi and Stalinist practices was the connection of reproduction policies with the ideological goals of the state, described as "part of the project of a rational, hypermodern vision for the re-organization of society".
+The common point between Nazi and Stalinist practices was the connection of reproduction policies with the ideological goals of the state, described as "part of the project of a rational, hypermodern vision for the re-organisation of society".
 There were nevertheless substantial differences between the two regimes' approaches.
 Stalin's Soviet Union never officially supported eugenics as the Nazis did, and the Soviet government called eugenics a "fascist science", although there were Soviet eugenicists.
-The two regimes also had different approaches to the relationship between family and paid labor, as Nazism promoted the male single-breadwinner family while Stalinism promoted the dual-wage-earner household.
+The two regimes also had different approaches to the relationship between family and paid labour, as Nazism promoted the male single-breadwinner family while Stalinism promoted the dual-wage-earner household.